platformatic/platformatic/docs/cli.md

 * `service` - start Platformatic Service; type `platformatic service help` to know more.
 * `upgrade` - upgrade the Platformatic configuration to the latest version.
 * `gh` - create a new gh action for Platformatic deployments.
-* `deploy` - deploy a Platformatic application to the cloud.
 * `runtime` - start Platformatic Runtime; type `platformatic runtime help` to know more.
 * `start` - start a Platformatic application.
 * `login` - generate a Platformatic login api key.